MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/npm/commands/run.md

 ---
-title: run
+title: Run
-description: About the npm run command
+description: About the `npm run` command
 ---

 Typically this used as: